ilopezfr/Self-Driving-Car-Engineering/project_writeup.md

 	- Curve prior to bridge.
 	- Driving accross bridge.
 	- Every sharp curve.
 	- Sharp curve where there's no road delimiter but dirt.
+See below:
+![alt text][image3]

 In addition, I augmented the data during the training phase, which is explained in the next section.